aryaanlambe/Taxido/README.md

 # Taxido
 :taxi: :bus: :minibus:

-A Proof-of-concept "Uber-like" android app with live location updates. {Working on Rebranding TravelApp to Taxido}
+A Proof-of-concept "Uber-like" android app with live location updates.
 # :beetle: Bugs List:
 * Authentication works both ways and is not validated i.e. A Drivers email & password will also work for Customer.
 * Paypal Payouts dont work & so have been commented out in code.